UtBotsAtHome-UTFPR/utbots_voice/README.md

 - For TTS:
     - We have a ROS interface of Coqui TTS (Mozilla TTS successor, bleeding edge TTS).
     - We have a ROS interface of Mimic3 (works well in english and other languages but no portuguese at this moment).
     - You probably don't need two TTS programs.
-For example, Mimic3 will be enough if only english is needed.
+For example, Mimic3 will be very good if only english is needed.
 - For STT:
     - We have a ROS interface of whisper.cpp (high-performance implementation of OpenAI Whisper).